 Running the activity:

-- Ask participants to choose a number between 1 and 5 that indicates how safe they feel within the group.
-Below is the meaning for each number.
+- Ask participants to choose a number between 1 and 5 that indicates how safe they feel within the group and write it in a sticky note (the numbers should be taken anonymously, so everyone should use the same sticky note and pen color).
+Below you can see the meaning for each number:

-- Acknowledge the result and decide what’s next.
+- Acknowledge the results and decide what’s next.

-- the safety is high: “it seems like many folks in the room are up for talking about many topics, therefore it is very worthy moving to the next activity, which should trigger many conversations.”
+The safety is high: “It seems like many folks in the room are up for talking about many topics, therefore it is worth moving to the next activity, which should trigger valuable conversations.”

-- the safety is medium: “as visible on the safety check results, some folks are not willing to talk about all topics.
-Let’s have this in mind and I (as a facilitator) will not ask everyone’s opinion.
-Given some folks are not comfortable to talk about everything”
+The safety is medium: “As we can see on the safety check results, some folks are not willing to talk about all topics.
+Let’s keep this in mind and be respectful to each other’s participation.”

-- the safety is low: “as visible on the safety check results, the group safety seems low.
-For this reason, let’s use the remaining time and run an activity which might help us increase the group safety level”
+The safety is low: “As we can see on the safety check results, the group safety seems low.
+For this reason, let’s use the remaining time and run an activity which might help us increase the group safety level.”